Q: Are you, like, really a travel writer?

 A: I have, depending on your definition of "real," of course.
 In high school, in Los Angeles, I was in a rock band playing Hollywood clubs when my peers were going to high school dances or at home studying for exams.
 In college I worked in indie record stores where I judged and sneered at customers for buying uncool CDs (remember the Jack Black character in High Fidelity?
 Yep, that was me).
 In Prague, I taught English for three years.
 In Rome, I flirted with becoming a tour guide.
 In San Francisco, I was an editor at a weekly pop culture magazine.
 And in New York I've worked as the Nightlife/Restaurant Editor at BlackBook magazine and the New York City Restaurant Editor at Gayot.com.
 And for the last seven years I've been teaching writing at New York University.
 To come full circle, I'm now the one being sneered at for buying uncool music.

 Q: Ooh, you're totally hot.
 Have you ever been on TV or anything like that?

 A: Thanks!
 I have been going to the gym a lot lately.

 Q: No, I mean you're totally sweating.
 Gross.
 You must be hot.

 A: [awkward pause] Oh [wipes brow].
-I've been a "travel expert" on the Fine Living network, but the producers were so smitten with the Royal Asics shoes I had matched with my vintage sport coat, they ended up filming my shoes more than my face.
+My book was made into a documentary by National Geographic (click here to see a clip).
+Also, I've been a "travel expert" on the Fine Living network, but the producers were so smitten with the Royal Asics shoes I had matched with my vintage sport coat, they ended up filming my shoes more than my face.
 Or maybe it was because I was sweating so much.
 Other than that, my voice has made multiple appearances on NPR and other national radio shows, as well as, the BBC.
 I've also lectured to hundreds at the Smithsonian in Washington, DC on Czech history and have been on numerous panels discussing traveling and writing and travel writing.